smheidrich/tlaplus-state-graph-utils.py/README.md

 ## tlaplus-dot-reasonable-json-to-d2.py

-This transforms the "reasonable" JSON format outputted by the previous script into a [D2](https://d2lang.com/) graph with LaTeX formatting for the TLA+ states, which might look a bit nicer than the regular ASCII representation in TLA+'s native state graph.
+This transforms the "reasonable" JSON format output by the previous script into a [D2](https://d2lang.com/) graph with LaTeX formatting for the TLA+ states, which might look a bit nicer than the regular ASCII representation in TLA+'s native state graph.